 "I'm absolutely ecstatic to be the new coach," Tuchel announced when he was unveiled as Jürgen Klopp's replacement two years ago.
 "When I heard of BVB's interest, I knew it was the only place for me.
 We want to be seen as a contender that Bayern Munich, Wolfsburg, Borussia Mönchengladbach and Bayer Leverkusen need to take seriously."

 Fast forward to May 2017 and Tuchel's Black-and-Yellow adventure has already come to an end, in spite of winning the club's first trophy in five years and ensuring a second straight qualification to the UEFA Champions League group stage.

 While the 43-year-old was unable to break Bayern's iron grip on the Bundesliga title, he steadied the ship after a disappointing seventh-placed finish in 2014/15, but ultimately left the club by mutual consent after two years in charge.

-So, after two years on the BVB bench, what were his biggest achievements?
+So, after two years in the Dortmund dugout, what were his biggest achievements?

 2) Breaking the Berlin hoodoo

 Managers at top clubs are principally judged on silverware, of course, and Dortmund finally ended a barren run of five years without a trophy when they lifted the DFB Cup on 27 May.
 There was joy and relief in equal measure as Tuchel's charges defeated Eintracht Frankfurt 2-1 to snap a three-year losing streak in the showpiece, following final defeats to Bayern (2014), Wolfsburg (2015) and Bayern (2016).